MrIliev/AIPY-Music-Player/README.md

 # AIPY-Music-Player
-Music player created in Python using swPython
+Music player created in Python using wxPython